ibm-cloud-docs/log-analysis/work_iam.md

 * View details of a service instance
 * Create a service ID

-Therefore, to grant a user administrator role to manage the service in the account, the user must have an IAM policy for the IBM Log Analysis with LogDNA service with the platform role **Administrator**.
+Therefore, to grant a user administrator role to manage the service in the account, the user must have an IAM policy for the {{site.data.keyword.la_full_notm}} service with the platform role **Administrator**.
 You must assign this user access to an individual resource in the account.

-Complete the following steps to assign a user administrator role to the IBM Log Analysis with LogDNA service in the account:
+Complete the following steps to assign a user administrator role to the {{site.data.keyword.la_full_notm}} service in the account:

 1. From the menu bar, click **Manage** &gt; **Access (IAM)**, and then select **Users**.
 2. From the row for the user that you want to assign access, select the **Actions** menu, and then click **Assign access**.